Total of 1 carriers in Long Beach

 Moving Services in Long Beach CA

 No matter what sort of mover you need, iMoving can help you get the right company.

 - Long-distance movers: These are the companies that specialize in cross-country moves or any move across state lines.
 Moving more than 50 miles away within the same state may also require the service of a long-distance specialist.

 - Local moving companies: Generally speaking, any move less than 50 miles is considered a local move.
 Local Long Beach movers will usually charge by the hour.

 - Specialist movers: Need help moving a valuable art collection or maybe a piano?
 A specialist mover is your best bet.

 - Commercial movers: Relocating a business is a challenging proposition.
-For this type of job, you need a mover that’s experienced, equipped and trained to handle sensitive records as well as electronics, and able to handle the complex logistics in order to minimize your corporate downtime.
+For this type of job, you need a mover that’s experienced, equipped, and trained to handle sensitive records as well as electronics, and able to handle complex logistics in order to minimize your corporate downtime.